Caleb & Brown

 The white paper is a key document for all cryptocurrency projects.
 Without it, prospective investors wouldn’t have a means to understand a project and its goals.

 While reading the white paper, highlight any red flags such as: a lack of real-world utility, issues with legality, token emissions models or a team that operates anonymously.
+You can also find summarised versions or informative articles covering the key points found in the white paper.

 Price History